QodotPlugin/qodotplugin.github.io/docs/entities.md

 - Detail
 - Wall

 These example entities have limited functionality.
-They exist as an example of what can be done, but they do not reliably provide functionality as you might expect.
+They exist as an example of what can be done, and to port over some functionalities from Quake.

-Consider creating your own entities instead.

 However, there are some entities you have to include in an FGD for your map's worldspawn geometry to build:

 - worldspawn_solid
 - worldspawn_base
 - group_solid

+Consider creating your own entities instead.

 # Report issues with this page